 How is labiaplasty performed?

 Prior to going to the operating room, the patient is marked with a gentian violet surgical skin marker while she observes using a large hand held mirror.
 This allows her to give me input upon exactly how much tissue she desires to remove, rather than me try to venture a guess.
 Every woman has a personal preference and this preference is variable.
 There is no right or wrong here.
 It’s whatever the woman is comfortable with.
 Labiaplasty is best performed under general anesthesia, although it could be performed under local anesthesia.
 My personal opinion is that a woman would be far more comfortable having the surgery performed while asleep than being subjected to local anesthesia being injected into such a sensitive area.
 After the excess tissue is removed, the skin is closed with an absorbable suture, so no suture removal is required.
 After surgery, the patient applies bacitracin ointment a few times a day to the area to prevent infection and scabbing.
 The labia minora are fairly swollen for several days, but this resolves over the next few weeks.
 There is no other dressing required, other than a thick pad such as a maxi pad or combine dressing for the first few days.
 There is no problem with toileting.
-Sexual intercourse can be resumed in about two weeks when the wounds are healed and not tender.
+Sexual intercourse can be resumed in about four weeks when the wounds are healed and not tender.